HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

-**Quantum Phase Esitmation Circuit**
+**Quantum Phase Estimation Circuit**

  The circuit of quantum phase estimation(;QPE) is below.

 ![](/assets/img/post/2020-08-24/figure2.PNG)

- This is QPE of 2-qubit quantum gate.
+ This is the QPE of a 2-qubit quantum gate.
 Let's track it down

  First of all, let' see $q_0$ and $q_1$ to check the state of $\ket{\phi_1}$